anabnovaes/anabnovaes/README.md

 EN 🇳🇿

 Hello!
 My name is Ana, I'm working as a Software Engineer since Jul/21.
-I have a degree in System Analysis and 5+ years of experience with Customer Experience before work with development.
+I have a degree in System Analysis and 5+ years of experience with Customer Experience.

 I studied backend at Reprograma (Sep to Dec/19) and I’m currently a student at 42 São Paulo.